 Punctuality – If a child is repeatedly late, it can have a significant negative impact on their learning.
 Wherever possible we ask that children arrive 5 minutes before their doors are opened.

 For security reasons morning entrance doors are closed promptly.
 Children who are late should come into school through the main entrance, where the time of arrival is logged and a late mark recorded in the register.
 Depending upon the time of arrival, this can result in the session being marked as an unauthorised absence.

 Holidays in term time – The Government’s amendments to the 2006 regulations make it clear that Headteachers may no longer grant any leave of absence during term, time unless there are exceptional circumstances.
 Parents/carers are no longer entitled to take their child(ren) on holiday during term time.
 For this reason, we cannot grant authorised leave of absence for term-time family holidays.
 Authorised leave of absence can now only be granted in exceptional circumstances.
-The school’s Governing Body must be satisfied that the circumstances are exceptional and warrant the granting of leave, therefore any requests for leave of absence must be put in writing, so that the Headteacher can report back to governors.
+The school’s Governing Body must be satisfied that the circumstances are exceptional and warrant the granting of leave, therefore any requests for leave of absence must be put in writing.
 Low cost travel or arrangements made by another family member or friends are not deemed to be exceptional circumstances.